karanxa1/HackInverse-Website/README.md

 1. Create a Droplet with Docker installed.
 2. Clone your repository to the Droplet.
 3. Run `docker-compose up -d --build`.

+### Troubleshooting

+#### "failed to launch: determine start command" Error
+If you see this error on Digital Ocean, it means the platform is trying to build your app as a Node.js app instead of using the Dockerfile.

+**Solution 1 (Recommended):**
+1. Go to your App settings in Digital Ocean.
+2. Find the "Settings" tab for your component.
+3. Look for "Build Phase" or "Source".
+4. Change the "Build Command" or "Type" to use **Dockerfile**.
+5. Save and Deploy.

+**Solution 2 (Fallback):**
+We have added a `start` script to `package.json` that runs `vite preview`.
+This allows the app to run even if Digital Ocean uses Node.js Buildpacks.
+However, using the Dockerfile (Solution 1) is more performant for production.